program-2/reason/README.md

----Third way (use it for "up to 5 direct object injection" only if your dependency
+   <Third way> (use it for "up to 5 direct object injection" only if your dependency

    classes themselves are independent so they don't have Reason inside)